commercialhaskell/stack/doc/run_command.md

 executable is run.

 The `--package` option (which can be specified multiple times) can be used to add a package name to build targets.
+Alternatively, the option `--package "<packages>"` can be used, where `<packages>` is a white space-delimited list of packages.

 The `--rts-options` option (which can be specified multiple times) can be used to pass a list of GHC's